6 Great ACT Science Tips & Tricks to Boost Your Score In 2023

 If you find yourself in one of the 3 exceptions and need to use the passage, just quickly scan for what you need.

-You will never be asked main idea questions on the ACT Science section, so you do not need to read for general information/understanding
+You will never be asked main idea questions on the Science section, so you do not need to read for general information/understanding.

-For the most part, what you need to do for ACT Science is to scan for the correct answer.
+For the most part, what you need to do for this section is to scan for the correct answer.

 Pay attention to important phrases that will help you find answers.
 These phrases include phrases like the following:

 - Based on Table 1…

 - Based on Figure 2…

 Make sure you know what you’re looking for

 Do not scan aimlessly.
 This is a time-waster and can lead you to traps.
 Use the following indicator to help you find answers:

 Units of measurement (i.e. distance, temperature, energy, mass, pressure, etc.) – Whatever the unit of measurement the question addresses, use it to find your answer by finding the unit of measurement in the data figure/table